swordfatih/CNRoom/README.md

 CNRoom is header-only, you just need a compiler that supports C++17 and `std::filesystem` and to include `CNRoom/Room.hpp` after downloading files in the include directory.
 You may also need to link `libstdc++fs` to your project to use the `std::filesystem` library that CNRoom depends on.

+**Library vocabulary**

+I use the arrangement metaphor, you can imagine a corridor (base directory) with several rooms (directories), each rooms contains drawers (files), inside these drawers you can tidy up papers (keys) with informations written on (values).
+So you can enter in a room, open a drawer and take a paper to write on or to read.

 **Example code**

 An example code showing how CNRoom is easy to use!